NeuroTechX/ntx_slack_archive/general.md

  >Does anyone have any information on how to map the Microvolts for the Ganglion?
 I need to display the information accurately on a line graph with live data from a socket(s) thanks in advance !

+8/19/2017 3:57 PM

+ **graeme** :

+ >This is a good story on research into EEG in sports performance featuring portable headsets: <http://www.cbc.ca/amp/1.4229868>